tschoof/blog/_posts/2018-12-24-import-Lr-cc.md

 Bummer.

 Why do I care?
-Isn’t Creative Cloud the only truth and relevant source anyway?
+Isn’t Creative Cloud the only true and relevant source anyway?
 Yes, kinda.

 ## file format